About Jeff

 |---|---|

-| Practice | 20+ years in international tax, serving multinational groups |
+| Practice | 20+ years in international tax: accounting firm tax practice + in-house tax at a foreign bank, serving multinational groups |

-| Academic | BA in Accounting + MS in Accounting + MS in Finance |
+| Academic | MS in Finance (Aston University, UK) + MS in Accounting (National Chengchi University, Taiwan) + BA in Accounting (National Chengchi University, Taiwan) |

 | Investing | US individual stocks + ETF portfolio, long-term holdings |